-The day before a viewing day As well as tidying up, get a cleaner in to have everything sparkling.
+SUCCESSFUL VIEWING DAYS As well as tidying up, get a cleaner in to have everything sparkling.
 A bowl of fresh fruit on the kitchen worktop and some fresh seasonal flowers on the dining table are always worth having.
 For dinner, consider grabbing a takeaway or eating out to avoid undoing all the cleaner's hard work.

 On the morning of the viewing day The best way for your home to smell is clean and fresh, so shower early and then open a few windows to allow the air to clear.
 Aim to be out at least 30 minutes before the first appointment.

 Some owners ask if it's necessary to provide refreshments.
 It's a nice thought, but it really isn't essential.
 The idea of the day is to get your home sold, and no amount of lemonade or cupcakes has ever made someone buy a home they didn't like.
 Focus on how your home looks.